 While Discover Pet Training specializes in preventative training we know sometimes behavior problems sneak up on us and we are here to help.
 When you find yourself dealing with a major behavior problem finding the right help can make all the difference when it comes to truly modifying the behavior.
 Below are some options we recommend for helping different kinds of behavior issues.

 Jumping/Nipping/Destructive Chewing/Stealing items/Begging/ Excess Energy Help:

 These behaviors are very normal in the dog world but in our human world we tend to view them as a problem.
 Our Family Dog Private Training Program includes solutions for all of these common nuisance behaviors with a high success rate.
-Completing this program in full should give you all the tools needed to help reduce and eliminate these issues.
+Completing this program in full should give you all the tools needed to help reduce and eliminate these common behavior issues.
 We typically recommend this route instead of the behavior modification route with these more common issues.

 Noise Phobias/Fear Help:

 Here is an amazing piece that has tons of tips when it comes to dealing with noise phobias.
 We recommend starting here as it has tons of tips to help owners get on the right path to helping their dog.
-For severe noise anxiety we do recommend completly a Behavior Modification Consultation.
+For severe noise anxiety we do recommend completing a Behavior Modification Consultation.

 Separation Anxiety Help: